rodut11/BlockBlast-solver/README.md

 ## License

-This project is be licensed under GPLv3.
+This project is licensed under GPLv3.

 ---